Please enter valid zip code

 Running out of money is about as much fun as getting a flat tire on a busy freeway.

-If you’ve ever wished your bimonthly payday could come a bit earlier because you are in dire need of money, you might be in luck if your financial institution offers early direct deposit.
+If you’ve ever wished your payday could come a bit earlier because you are in dire need of money, you might be in luck if your financial institution offers early direct deposit (EDD).

-Most U.S. workers get weekly bimonthly or monthly pay deposited directly via ACH fund transfer into their checking accounts.
-It’s convenient for employers and employees since it eliminates the need for paper checks and speeds up the remittance process.
+Most U.S. workers get their pay deposited directly into their checking accounts via ACH fund transfer weekly, bimonthly, or monthly.
+This is convenient for employers and employees because it eliminates the need for paper checks and speeds up the remittance process.

 Early direct deposit, sometimes called early pay or early payday, allows you to access those funds before they are posted to your account.
 If you are used to getting paid on the 1st and 15th of every month, you can tap into those funds a few days earlier if your financial institution offers early pay.